Ayako Sato: JWP Joshi Puroresu (2006–2010)

 Another promotion which Sato has had a brief tenure with was JWP Joshi Puroresu.
 She competed in the 2009 edition of the Natsu Onna Kettei Tournament where she fell short to Azumi Hyuga in the first rounds from August 2.
 At the 2010 edition, she teamed up with Hanako Kobayashi and fell short to Dynamite Kansai and Tsubasa Kuragaki in the first rounds from July 24.
-Sato competed for the Neo High Speed Championhip against reigning champion Kaori Yoneyama on the first night of the JWP Climax of 2009 from December 6, coming up unsuccessfully in the process.
+Sato competed for the Neo High Speed Championship against reigning champion Kaori Yoneyama on the first night of the JWP Climax of 2009 from December 6, coming up unsuccessfully in the process.